Encompassing all aspects of gardening, The Organic Gardeners is a radio program tailored to home gardeners of all skill levels.

 Latest Tweets from Jessica

 The Organic Gardener’s co-host Doug Oster is an Emmy award winner.
 He conceived, wrote, produced and starred in “The Gardens of Pennsylvania” for PBS, which won the Emmy for Outstanding Documentary.
-He’s also been the Pittsburgh Post-Gazette’s Backyard Gardener for nearly 20 years.
-His weekly “Digging with Doug” video blog for the Post-Gazette has been awarded highest honors (Gold Award) from the Garden Writers Association.
+He’s also the Pittsburgh Tribune Review’s home and garden editor.
+His video work has been awarded highest honors (Gold Award) from the Garden Writers Association.

 He was one of the creators of Red, Ripe and Roasted, a tomato and garlic festival which collects fresh produce from gardeners for the hungry.
 His most satisfying accomplishment though was founding Cultivating Success, a garden program for foster and adoptive children.